aniruddhamonker/Contrail-KeystoneDB-Sync/README.md

 ```

 ### Debug
-Running with --debug flag will print debug level messages on the terminal session as well in the log file.
+Running with --debug flag will print debug level messages on the terminal session as well as in the log file.
+The default location of the log file is "/var/log/contrail/dbsync-keystone.log"